 "Where Academics and Creativity Merge."

-Dr. Martin is a tenured professor within the Communication Arts, where he keeps an eye on students' writing and designing as well as the Atlantic surf.
+Dr. Martin is teaches Communication adn Design at Hampton University on the Virgina coast, where he keeps an eye on students' writing and design as well as the Atlantic surf.

 Dr. Martin was awarded the PhD from Regent University and receiving honors for his dissertation, "Lingua Franka: An Examination of the Frank Sheed's Rhetorical Achievement."
 He earned a BA in Political Science from George Mason University, as well as the MA in Journalism from Regent University.